 A table tennis match begins with one of the athletes serving to the other.
 During the game, players switch off serving after every two points until one player reaches 11.
 The only exception is when the score is tied at 10-10, in which the athletes must keep playing until one of the competitors is able to win by two.

 Prior to 2001, all matches played in competitive ping pong were up to a score of 21, with similar rules to the game now.
 Switching the score limit to 11 was done to speed up the game’s pace, making it more exciting and appealing for the audience.

 How does the “win by two” rule work in table tennis?

 In table tennis, games are played to 11 points.
 This means that the first person to reach 11 points wins, except in the case of a 10-10 tie.
 In this circumstance, one person will have to win two consecutive rallies in order to win the game.
 The game will continue to be played past 11 until one side secures a two-point lead over their opponent.
-For example, if a game continues past the target score of 11 points, a score of 12-11 would not end the game; however, a score of 13-11 would.
-Therefore, if players continue to alternate points, games could last for a long time.
+For example, a score of 12-11 would not end the game, but a score of 13-11 would.

 What is the “expedite rule” in table tennis?